DJviolin/the-c-programming-language/c-cheat-sheet.md

 #define   NAME   replacement_text
 ```

-- not in quotes and not part of another name
+- any occurrence of name (not in quotes and not part of another name) will be replaced by the corresponding replacement text
 - The name has the same form as a variable name: a sequence of letters and digits that begins with a letter
 - The replacement text can be any sequence of characters; it is not limited to numbers
 - The quantities of NAME are symbolic constants, not variables, so they do not appear in declarations